LLNL/merlin/docs/source/modules/hello_world/hello_world.rst

 .. important::

     Before trying this, make sure you've properly set up your merlin config file ``app.yaml``.
-Run ``merlin info`` for information on your merlin configuration.
+Run ``$ merlin info`` for information on your merlin configuration.

 Now we will run the same workflow, but on our task server: